Paragard Lawsuit | Broken Paragard IUD Birth Control and Side Effects

 These complications are serious in themselves, but there is an even graver side effect that has been linked to ParaGard.
 Pseudotumor cerebri (PTC) is a condition that impacts the brain that acts similarly to a brain tumor.
 The symptoms of the two are alike.
 PTC is caused by pseudotumor cerebri gathering near the brain.
 Although the exact nature of the linkage is not known, birth control in general has been tied to PTC.
 This includes ParaGard.

 The number of lawsuits against Teva have been growing in the past several years.
 Even if ParaGard has a low rate of severe complications, there is a large number of women who have received the device over the years, meaning that there can still be a large pool of potential claimants.
 The plaintiffs have alleged that the product is defectively designed and manufactured since it can either move, perforate or become extremely difficult to remove.
 In addition, the plaintiffs allege that Teva has known of the dangers of these products for many years, yet continues to market and sell them to women notwithstanding the danger.
 Even though Teva is alleged to be fully aware of the severe complications, the company has not warned women of the dangers.

-Many of these lawsuits are currently pending in various courts.
-There is no multi-district litigation in these cases so each suit is proceeding entirely on its own as of now.
-While there is no multi-district litigation for ParaGard, its competitor Mirena is facing this litigation for the connection between it and PTC.
+Many of these Paragard lawsuits were pending in various courts.
+There was no multi-district litigation in these cases so each suit was proceeding entirely on its own.
+Thankfully all Paragard lawsuits were consolidated into multi-district litigation for ParaGard in 2021.
+Paragard’s competitor Mirena is facing this litigation for the connection between it and PTC.

-If you have had a ParaGard IUD inserted and have experienced any complications from the device or difficulty removing it, you should contact a Paragard IUD lawyer to discuss your legal options.
-The Paragard attorney can inform you as to the process for possibly receiving compensation as well as your chances of success in your case.
+If you have had a ParaGard IUD inserted and have experienced any complications or paragard side effects from the device or difficulty removing it, you should contact a Paragard lawsuit lawyer to discuss your legal options.
+The Paragard attorney can inform you as to the process for possibly receiving compensation as well as your chances of success in your Paragard lawsuit.